Getting Around Saga with Kids: Trains, Cars & Family Transport (2026)

 Kamome Shinkansen to Saga Region

-The new Nishi-Kyushu Kamome shinkansen reshaped Saga travel — it’s faster than ever to reach Ureshino and Takeo.
-With kids:
+The new Nishi-Kyushu Kamome shinkansen reshaped Saga travel.
+It’s faster than ever to reach Ureshino and Takeo, and the transfers are short enough to manage with kids.

 • Hakata → Ureshino-Onsen: Limited express Relay Kamome to Takeo-Onsen (~50 min) → transfer same platform → Kamome shinkansen → Ureshino-Onsen (~10 min).
 Total: ~1 hour 10 min.